Batteries Light Bulbs

 HOW

-• *Fees apply for out-of-county households, businesses (including landlords), institutions, and organizations: please call 231-348-0640 for rate and packing information.
+*Fees apply for out-of-county households, businesses (including landlords), institutions, and organizations.

-• Businesses, if you have more than household quantities of light bulbs, please consider working directly with our light-bulb-recycling vendor, CleanLites: call 800-778-6645.
+• If you have an excessive quantity of light bulbs, please consider working directly with our end market, CleanLites: call 800-778-6645.